Developer(s) – Kaos Studios & nFusion Interactive

 Graphics – 2/10

-Aside from having about as interesting a conceptual design as a breadstick, its particularly hard for me to imagine why the developers would have had trouble porting it to the PlayStation 3, since it looks primitive in comparison with many other games released for either system at that time.
+Aside from having about as interesting a conceptual design as a breadstick, it’s particularly hard for me to imagine why the developers would have had trouble porting it to the PlayStation 3 since it looks primitive in comparison with many other games released for either system at that time.
 It was made to look especially bad after Fallout 3 was released 8 months after, and despite issues, was released by Bethesda on PlayStation 3.

 Gameplay – 1/10

 As a standard and non-standout FPS, the game incorporates about the same things as any other game of it’s kind, but to an even worse level of quality.
-All it involves is what I alluded to earlier; Kill, capture a position, pines and repeat.
-There are no side quests, no legitimate incentives, and no replay value at all, adding to the collection of my least favourite video games of the seventh generation.
+All it involves is what I alluded to earlier; Kill, capture a position, pines, and repeat.
+There are no side quests, no legitimate incentives, and no replay value at all, adding to the collection of my least favorite video games of the seventh generation.

 Controls – 7/10

 Even compared with other first-person shooters, the controls are fractionally harder to get to grips with, since the buttons are mapped out differently, and there is no proper way of precisions aiming outside zooming in, unlike almost every single entry in the Call of Duty series.
-Otherwise, however, there aren’t any other major issues to concern, and the to me, that’s about the only positive I can deduce from this title.
+Otherwise, however, there aren’t any other major issues to concern, and to me, that’s about the only positive I can deduce from this title.

 Lifespan – 5/10

 Lasting about as long as the average army-based FPS, it clocks in at about 6 to 7 hours, but in all honesty, I’d be amazed to hear about anyone having the inclination to make it past one hour.
 Once more, and I said, there are no additional features or quests outside the main campaign, thus, a game like this to last any longer than it does is largely unwarranted.